XPIAN/xpian.github.io/baptisminearlychristianity.md

 professed to be Christian in the third century and later is well established by the historical evidence[^9].
-An especially interesting point of evidence in this question is the so-called *Apostolic Tradition* (also called *Egyptian Church Order*).
+An especially interesting point of evidence in this question is the so-called *Apostolic Tradition* (also called the *Egyptian Church Order*).
 This anonymous writing is sometimes attributed to Hippolytus of Rome and suggested dates range from the early third century to the late forth century.
 This writing is sometimes quoted in defence of baptizing children because it explicitly mentions this practice.
-As well, if it was complied by Hippolytus (which it very likely was not), it would probably be the earliest surviving writing promoting children being baptized[^10].
+As well, if it was complied by Hippolytus of Rome (which it very likely was not), it would probably be the earliest surviving writing promoting children being baptized[^10].
 However, the very detailed description of baptism that it gives requires mixed-gender,